 If the influx of southerners and West Indians made this district black, they did not render it a homogenous place.
 In addition to the areas in which better-off blacks made their homes, Strivers Row on West 139th Street and, late in the 1920s, Sugar Hill on Edgecombe Avenue, there were other distinctive neighbourhoods in Harlem.

 Climbing the stairs from the 135th Street subway station brought you to Lenox Avenue.
 Crowded, dirty and noisy, the avenue was the site of the Savoy Ballroom and Harlem Hospital, but otherwise its businesses were small and less reputable.
-To the east, the blocks between Lenox and Fifth Avenues were among the most densely packed residential streets in the entire city.
-All Harlem’s cross streets other than 135th Street shared this solidly residential character, if not the population density.
+To the east, the blocks between Lenox and Fifth Avenues were among the most densely packed residential streets in the entire city, tenement buildings where many families took in lodgers to help pay the rent.
+All Harlem’s cross streets other than 135th Street shared this solidly residential character, if not the population density or the tenement buildings.
 That did not mean they were indistinguishable.
 It was on these streets that black churches and fraternal organizations made their homes.
 Migrants and immigrants also clustered together; the tenants in particular buildings came predominantly from the West Indies, or from Georgia or North Carolina or Virginia.
+The streets east of Lenox Avenue that had the poorest housing, between 127th Street and 135th Street, were also home to the densest clusters of prostitutes.

 If you exited the subway to the west, and walked past the businesses located below the apartments on 135th Street, and the landmark YMCA building, you came to Seventh Avenue.
-Christened the ‘Black Broadway’ by writer Wallace Thurman, the wide avenue was Harlem’s main street, along which could be found its best stores, theatres and churches, past which flowed a constant stream of black New Yorkers frequenting those sites or simply promenading along the broad pavements.
+Christened the ‘Black Broadway’ by writer Wallace Thurman, the wide avenue was Harlem’s main street, along which could be found its best stores, theaters and churches, past which flowed a constant stream of black New Yorkers frequenting those sites or simply promenading along the broad pavements.
+In the mornings, numbers runners could be found on almost every corner, and the length of Lenox and Eighth Avenues, collecting bets for the game that permeated Harlem life and represented the neighborhood’s largest black enterprise.
+Later in the day, street speakers could be found on the corners.
 If you stepped off the street, however, the sea of black faces broke on the store counters; whites owned and staffed almost all of Harlem’s businesses.
-Most black enterprises were not to be found in the district’s storefronts, but in its apartments, where women operated beauty salons.
+Most black enterprises were not to be found in the district’s storefronts, but in its apartments, where women operated beauty salons and nurseries.